A Shintoism Overview

 "Kami" and "Musubi"

 Kami and Musubi are two important terms in Shintoism, with the former meaning God, and the latter meaning, roughly, the power that resides within the Kami and all things on this earth.
-Kamis are things on this earth that have an unfair amount of power, but its the same power that resides within you, the reader, me the hubber, and also the fly that might be buzzing around trapped in your refrigerator as you read this.
-This power is within all of us, and it ties us together, hence why it is called "Musubi", which literally means "a tie", or "tying together".
+Kamis are things on this earth that have an unfair amount of power, but it's the same power that resides within you, the reader, myself, and also the fly that might be buzzing around trapped in your refrigerator as you read this.
+This power is within all of us, and it ties us together, hence why it is called "Musubi," which literally means "a tie," or "tying together."
 Because the same power that makes Kamis gods is also in everything and everyone, there isn't the same distance between gods and humans that is prevalent in Western religions.
 Things that are gods in Shintoism are things you can go out and touch with your hand, or maybe if you somehow miraculously knew Emperor Meiji, people you could've had tea and a crumpet with.
 Following that, it's important to note that gods in Shintoism aren't eternal, omniscient, omnipotent, or what have you.

 The Importance of Cleansing